 AuRa stands for Authority Round.
-It is the underlying algorithm currently used by the xDai chain to ensure validators produce blocks in an honest and timely fashion.
-In AuRa, validators take turns proposing blocks, and a majority of validators in the current active set must agree a block is valid before it is finalized.
-For more information, see https://wiki.parity.io/Aura
+It is the underlying algorithm used by the xDai chain to ensure validators produce blocks in an honest and timely fashion.
+In AuRa, validators selected for each staking epoch take turns proposing blocks.
+A majority of validators in the current active set must agree a block is valid before it is finalized.
+For more information, see https://openethereum.wiki/Pluggable-Consensus/#aura

-There are plans to update the AuRa algorithm to Honey Badger BFT in future iterations of the xDai Stable Chain.
-More information on Honey Badger is available here https://forum.poa.network/c/posdao/hbbft
+There are plans to explore pluggable consensus options in future iterations of the xDai Stable Chain.
+This includes the Honey Badger BFT consensus; more information on Honey Badger is available here https://forum.poa.network/c/posdao/hbbft

 Validators and their delegators receive rewards in exchange for securing the chain.
 Rewards are divided equally among each validator pool participating in the current staking epoch.
-After each staking epoch, reward funds collected by validator pools are available for validators and delegators to claim.
+After each staking epoch, reward funds collected by validator pools are available for validators and delegators to claim using the claim function.